6thsolution/EasyMVP/README.md

 Is there any restrictions on using EasyMVP?
 - EasyMVP uses android's transform API for bytecode weaving.
 Related to this [issue](https://code.google.com/p/android/issues/detail?id=210730) the [Jack](https://source.android.com/source/jack.html) toolchain doesn't support it yet.

+Does it support kotlin?
+- Yes, See this [issue](https://github.com/6thsolution/EasyMVP/issues/22) for details.

 ## Documentations
 EasyMVP [API](http://6thsolution.github.io/EasyMVP/api-javadoc/): Javadocs for the current API release